astromanu007/AI-Driven-Object-Detection-for-Autonomous-Cars-/README.md

 ## Troubleshooting 🛠️🔧

-*Note: YOLO is not used in this project as it is already used in the previous project for autonomous cars which was in same repository and is under development for further modifications.*
+*Note: YOLO is not used in this project as it is already used in the previous project for autonomous cars which was in the same repository and is under development for further modifications.*
 1. **Model Files Missing**: Ensure both the `prototxt` and `caffemodel` files are available in the same directory.
 2. **Webcam Not Detected**: Verify that your webcam is connected and functioning correctly.
 3. **Dependencies**: Ensure all required dependencies are installed using `pip`.